robindittmar/coding_challenge/README.md

 - One issue I could potentially see with this is either creating hard dependencies, or making unnecessary copies of structs/values.

+==> I have ultimately decided to decode the messages after parsing is done, but keep the hard dependencies between the units.
+The parser is written to only parse this specific JSON structure, so I don't see any issues with that.

 ##### Should I abstract the message list further, or use GList* directly?

 - This is my first time utilizing `glib`, and I am not sure if I should use `GList*` directly.
 There is an argument to be made, that creating a small abstraction layer on top would look nicer, but using GList directly is not really verbose by itself.

+==> I have decided to keep `GList*` without any further abstractions